Mergui Islands Travel Guide

 National Geographic created a documentary in 2004 on the nomadic Moken people entitled, “Burma’s Forbidden Islands”.
 The film by Klaus Reisinger and Frederique Lengaigne followed some of the Moken people as they face the threat of modern culture, tourism, and the government.

 Travel and access to Mergui islands is getting better.
 You have now more options to choose from, where to stay and how to travel.

 Visiting Northern part of Mergui Archipelago from Myeik is now possible on day trips by speedboats.
-There are no resorts on the islands up here yet but if you are interested in beach camping.

 Best time to visit Mergui Islands Achipelago is from October to May when sea is more calm.
 During summer monsoon travelling between the islands can get rough and most boats stay away anchored to sheltered bays or have their annual maintenance in Thailand or Malaysia.